Only one character has been transferred under medevac regulation, refugee advocates say

 More than a month after the medevac invoice was handed to the Australian parliament, just one individual is thought to have been transferred under the law.

 Many of these brought to Australia are being held in resorts.
-Doctors have concerns they may be not being given proper care and that the restrictive situations are making their mental health worse.
+Doctors have concerns they may not be being given proper care and that the restrictive situations are making their mental health worse.

 The passage of the regulation sparked bitter partisan battles over border protection and asylum seekers.